 - 20. To initiate and take the lead on the preparation and management of the plan and make recommendations thereon to Council following full consultations with the Overview and Scrutiny Panels and Committees of the Council during its preparation and any amendments thereto. - 21.
-Freedom of Information Act Access to Information Policy - 21.
+Freedom of Information Act Access to 21.
+To initiate and take the lead on the Information Policy preparation and management of the - 21.
 To initiate and take the lead on the preparation and management of the plan and make recommendations thereon to Council following full consultations with the Overview and Scrutiny Panels and Committees of the Council during its preparation and any amendments thereto.